Your browser version is no longer supported, so you may experience issues while using this site.

 Please upgrade to a current browser to enjoy the best experience.

-A guide to creating your first home inventory
+A guide to creating and maintaining your home inventory

 What is a home inventory?

-It’s simply a list of personal belongings you keep in your home.
-It can be as simple as just jotting down everything you own sans details, or in-depth enough to include the following info for each item:
+A home inventory is simply a list of personal belongings you keep in your home.
+It can be as simple as just jotting down everything you own sans details, or it can be in-depth enough to include the following info for each item:

 These are just ideas.
 A simple list of what you own is better than nothing!